 Urbanis is an historic cafe, but it is modern furnished.

 At Urbanis ' they have a menu. but they also serve a menu of the day.
-Here you see a dish of pasta (noodles) with shrimps I had some years ago.
+Here food is really cheap.
+Drinks served at the table are expensive.

-The Greek ortodox church of Saint Nicholas.
-It was consecrated to Saint Nicholas; patron saint of sailors, ship owners and all those involved in the maritime trade.
+Another church worth a visit in Trieste is the Greek ortodox church of saint Nicholas.
 It was built between 1784 and 1787 and completed in 1821.

 This church has a single nave and its light comes from some small windows and chandeliers.
 For this reason it is not easy to take picutes inside.